linusromer/curvatura/README.md

 ### Curvatura Tools For Quadratic Bezier Splines
 If you are working with quadratic bezier splines the tools "Tunnify (balance)", "Add points of inflection" will have no effect, because quadratic bezier splines are already tunnified and point of inflections may only occur at the nodes of the splines.
-"Make G3 continuous" does not have a meaning for quadratic Bézier splines and therefore do not affect paths, neither.
+"Harmonize handles" does not have a meaning for quadratic Bézier splines and therefore do not affect paths, neither.

 The "Harmonize" tool uses a similar algorithm as for cubic Bézier splines (see the [documention of the formulae](https://github.com/linusromer/curvatura/blob/master/curvatura-doc.pdf)).
 As it is a iterated algorithm, results may change slightly if applied two times.